 Rick Stein Biography

 Rick Stein OBE is an English chef, restaurateur, cookery book author and television presenter.
-He has written 19 cookery books and made 15 cookery programmes.
+He has written 19 cookery books, an autobiography and made 25 cookery programmes.
 He has also cooked for The Queen and Prince Philip, Tony Blair, Margaret Thatcher and French President, Jacques Chirac.

 Rick is best known for a love of fresh seafood and made his name in the 90's with his earliest books and television series based on his life as chef and owner of The Seafood Restaurant in fishing port of Padstow on the North Coast of Cornwall.
 As he said at the time "nothing is more exhilarating than fresh fish simply cooked."

 Since then he has expanded his horizons to cover numerous journeys over the world in search of great dishes, many of which he's brought back to his restaurants in Padstow.

 His current television series Rick Stein’s Indian Odyssey and cookery book, Rick Stein’s India, embarks on a spectacular journey through the Indian sub-continent in search of recipe inspiration and the perfect curry.
 Eager to introduce new curries to British taste buds, he travels to Kolkata (Calcutta) to experience its ethnic influences, discovers the temple food of Tamil Nadu and house-boat hospitality in Kerala, explores India’s gourmet state - The Punjab, and tastes the regal cooking of Rajasthan, unearthing new flavours and dishes along the way.

 In September 2013, Rick released his memoirs, Under a Mackerel Sky.